WWE NXT: Original format (2010–2012)

 Initially, in the first two seasons the full results and rankings from the poll were revealed.
 However, since August 17, 2010 only the elimination is revealed.
 The first poll, usually held a third of the way through the competition, determines the Rookies' rankings.
 Subsequent polls are held several weeks later near the end of the season, where the lowest ranked Rookie without immunity is eliminated.
 Season 2 was set to use this format, but was changed to have the first poll an elimination poll.
 Season three also used the second season's format.
 The show continued until the season finale, where the final two or three Rookies appear.
 One or two final polls were then held to determine the winner of the competition.
-The prize for the winner is a WWE contract as well as a championship match at any list of WWE pay-per-view and WWE Network events.
+The prize for the winner is a WWE contract as well as a championship match at any list of WWE pay-per-views.
 Outside of the polls, Rookies could still be eliminated via an executive decision from WWE management, as the first season saw both Daniel Bryan and Michael Tarver eliminated by management for a lack of self-confidence.

 Starting in 2012, the all-rookie competition was abandoned with the show now featuring past and present rookies alongside lower cardmembers of the main WWE roster.
 William Regal would also take over as the authority figure and match coordinator, with Matt Striker being retained as the show's host.
 On May 30, 2012, it was revealed that a sixth season of NXT under its original format was set to air.
-The season was supposed to star Big E, Seth Rollins, Damien Sandow, Sin Cara, Bo Dallas and Adam Rose as the season's rookies, but ultimately was cancelled before airing.
+The season was supposed to star Big E, Seth Rollins, Damien Sandow, Hunico, Bo Dallas and Adam Rose as the season's rookies, but ultimately was cancelled before airing.

 Reboot (2012–2019)

 In May 2012, the show's format was revamped.
 The show began using more talent from FCW as well as talent from the main roster.
 The first four episodes under the new format were taped at Full Sail University on May 17.
-Starting with NXT Arrival in February 2014, NXT occasionally aired live episodes on the WWE Network, which effectively serve as the NXT equivalent of main roster pay-per-view shows.
+Beginning with NXT Arrival in February 2014, NXT has occasionally aired live specials on the WWE Network.
+These events would be aired under the NXT TakeOver banner from May 2014 to 2021, and effectively serve as the brand's equivalent to the main roster's pay-per-view shows.

 WWE continued to air NXT Redemption, hoping a new television deal could be made.
-WWE.com revealed on June 13 that the new version of NXT would be made available online via WWE.com and YouTube beginning on Wednesday, June 20, when WWE would begin airing the episodes they taped at Full Sail on May 17.
+WWE.com revealed on June 13 that the new version of NXT would be made available online via WWE.com and YouTube beginning on Wednesday, June 20; when WWE would begin airing the episodes they taped at Full Sail on May 17.
 However, WWE removed all of the NXT material from their website on June 19.
-NXT was then aired exclusively on Hulu and Hulu Plus in the United States while continuing to be broadcast internationally.
-NXT began airing on the WWE Network on February 27, 2014, with a live event called NXT Arrival.
+NXT was then aired exclusively on Hulu and Hulu Plus in the United States, while continuing to be broadcast internationally.

 NXT returned to cable on December 20, 2017, airing a 1-hour special on USA Network.